Veggie, Vegan, Vici: Your Guide to Conquering the Alternative Food Scene in Rome

 Via Federico Cesi, 22 (Prati)

 Tue – Sun 12pm – 3pm, 7pm – 12am

 Solo Crudo is a raw vegan restaurant in the heart of Rome, near Piazza Cavour.
 All the foods are either raw, or cooked at a temperature below 42°C in the raw tradition, or by gentle cooking and thermal treatments that preserve the quality, nutrients, and edibility of all foods.
 The dishes are highly experimental, and both a pleasure for the eye and the palate: they tingle the taste buds in the right spots are sometimes real works of art.
 The atmosphere is charming and the service is excellent.
 Products are local and organic, and the raw nature of the ingredients often results in a colorful and healthy dish.
 If you never tried raw vegan cuisine, definitely give Solo Crudo a try.

 Via Francesco Negri, 15 (Ostiense)

-A concept inspired by the success of Japanese Neko Cafes, Romeow is Rome’s brand new and first ever first ever Cat Café, opening the second week of December.
+A concept inspired by the success of Japanese Neko Cafes, Romeow is Rome’s first ever first ever Cat Café.
 Here you can enjoy a completely vegan menu along with the company of six felines that inhabit the locale.
 A purrfectly sublime place to grab a coffee, have dinner, try a raw, vegan treat from the pasticceria and make a furry friend.